Austin Riley Player Props: Braves vs. Mets

 Austin Riley At The Plate

-- He has scored in 28 of 59 games this season, and more than once 4 times.
+- He has scored in 29 games this season (48.3%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.